 As expected from a special edition timepiece, the Seiko Premier Kinetic Novak Djokovic is a visual feast and a stylish wristwatch that just so happens to use a kinetic movement.
 Primarily, it uses the caliber 7D56 kinetic movement with an analog dial display.
 This timepiece comes with two sub-dials (one tracks hours and the other displays the month).
 There is also a date display that is prominently shown on the top area of the dial, below the 12 o’clock marker.
 The sophisticated aesthetics of the Novak Djokovic timepiece will fit nicely with the dapper gentleman attire.

 Read more about watches pro tennis players wear.

 Seiko Velatura Kinetic Direct Drive SRH013 Watch

 Looking for something that will complement your adventurous and thrill-seeking lifestyle?
 You might want to check out the Seiko Velatura SRH013 with its sports-like design.
 The all-black kinetic watch features a 42mm black stainless-steel case.
 The rubber band strap features a threaded tire design that completes its racing car motif.
-The kinetic quartz movement within operates the dial as well as the day and date display.
-You also don’t need to worry about the dial as it is encased within a durable and scratch-resistant synthetic sapphire crystal.
+The kinetic quartz movement within operates the dial and the day and date display.
+You also don’t need to worry about the dial as it is encased with a durable, scratch-resistant synthetic sapphire crystal.

 Seiko Premier Kinetic Watch SNP141P1